Exciting Costa Rica forward Joel Campbell spent the 2013/14 season on loan at Greek side Olympiacos where he made 43 appearances and scored 11 goals.

 Shortly after his transfer was confirmed, he signed for Ligue 1 side Lorient on a season-long loan, impressing during his year in France and scoring three goals – including a winner against eventual champions Montpellier.

-Joel is a full international for Costa Rica and has enjoyed considerable success at that level, his achievements including a superb goal that secured a 2-2 draw with Spain in November 2011.
+Joel is a full international for Costa Rica and enjoyed considerable success at the 2014 World Cup, scoring one and setting up another as the Central American side reached the last eight of the tournament.
+His achievements also include a superb goal that secured a 2-2 draw with Spain in November 2011.
 He also scored the winner in a friendly in Wales the following year, while he netted once in the 2011 Copa America and twice in the 2014 World Cup qualifiers.
 Joel also excelled at under-17 and under-20 levels, bringing him to the attention of a number of top clubs before his move to north London.

 Joel's first appearance for Olympiacos came in the narrow opening day win at Kalloni, He played a full 90 minutes in the win at home to Atromitos before completing just under an hour in the thrashing of Levadiakos as the Greek champions ended the month with a 100 per cent record.